RWTH-EBC/districtgenerator/README.md

 All csv files are finally saved in the [demands](https://github.com/RWTH-EBC/districtgenerator/tree/JOSS_submission/districtgenerator/results/demands) folder.
 The unit of the demand profiles is watt.

-## Documentation
-We are still working on the documentation.
-You can access the documentation in the repository.
-The documentation is available as HTML files in the repository.
-To view it:
-1. Navigate to `districtgenerator/docs/_build/html/` in the project folder
-2. Open `index.html` in your web browser

 ## Running examples for functional testing